Aggregating Funnels for Faster Fetch&Add and Queues: Experimental Evaluation

 \subsection{Fetch-and-Add Benchmark}

 In this section, we compare the performance of our algorithm with Combining Funnels \cite{SZ00} and hardware \FAA.
-We tested the Combining Funnels by varying depth and width of the funnel, and found that the best performing variant uses $\left\lceil \log(p) \right\rceil -1$ levels, halving the width at every level.
-For Aggregating Funnels, we used 6 \Aggs\ and distributed threads evenly as mentioned above.
-For recursive Aggregating Funnels (described in \Cref{recursive-sec}), we used the best performing variant which uses $m = \lceil p/6 \rceil$ \Aggs\ for the fetch-and-add object $O$, and replaces the \x{Main} variable of $O$ by another instance of our algorithm with $m' = 6$ \Aggs, with threads distributed evenly.
+We tested the Combining Funnels by varying the depth and width of the funnel, and found that the best performing variant uses $\left\lceil \log(p) \right\rceil -1$ levels, halving the width at every level.
+For Aggregating Funnels, we use 6 \Aggs\ and distribute threads evenly as mentioned above.
+For recursive Aggregating Funnels (described in \Cref{recursive-sec}), we use the best performing variant which uses $m = \lceil p/6 \rceil$ \Aggs\ for the fetch-and-add object $O$, and replaces the \x{Main} variable of $O$ by another instance of our algorithm with $m' = 6$ \Aggs, with threads distributed evenly.

-\Cref{fig:count_main} shows Aggregated Funnels are faster than Combining Funnels in all cases, and outperform hardware \FAA\ after 30 threads.
-Aggregating Funnels scaled the best in all experiments, and Aggregating Funnels are up to 4x faster than both Combining Funnels and hardware \FAA\ for high thread counts, as shown in \Cref{fig:count_100}.
+\Cref{fig:count_main} shows Aggregating Funnels are faster than Combining Funnels in all cases, and outperform hardware \FAA\ after 30 threads.
+Aggregating Funnels scale the best in all experiments, and Aggregating Funnels are up to 4x faster than both Combining Funnels and hardware \FAA\ for high thread counts.

-For low thread counts, Combining Funnels had lower throughput than other algorithms, but they scale better than hardware \FAA\ and slightly outperform hardware \FAA\ with more threads in \Cref{fig:count_thr}.
-Recursive Aggregated Funnels are expected to scale better than single-level Aggregated Funnels as $p$ gets very large since it reduces contention further, but it did not achieve better throughput when testing it with up to 176 threads.
+For low thread counts, Combining Funnels have lower throughput than other algorithms, but they scale better than hardware \FAA\ and slightly outperform hardware \FAA\ with more threads in \Cref{fig:count_thr}.
+Recursive Aggregating Funnels are expected to scale better than single-level Aggregating Funnels as $p$ gets very large since it reduces contention further, but it did not achieve better throughput when testing it with up to 176 threads.
 As discussed in \Cref{allocation-scheme}, having fewer writing threads on the \x{Main} variable is advantageous in read-heavy workloads.
-This effect applies to Combining Funnels and recursive Aggregated Funnels, which can be seen by comparing \Cref{fig:count_50} and \Cref{fig:count_10}.
+This effect can be seen by comparing \Cref{fig:count_50} and \Cref{fig:count_10}.
+Since recursive Aggregating Funnels and Combining Funnels have fewer writing threads on the \x{Main} variable than the Aggregating Funnels, their throughput increases more as the workload has more read operations.

 Varying the additional work did not significantly affect the throughput curve.
-Comparing \Cref{fig:count_thr} and \Cref{fig:count_lesswork}, we see that results only with fewer than 8 threads were affected, and differences are negligible for higher thread counts.
+Comparing \Cref{fig:count_thr} and \Cref{fig:count_lesswork}, we see that only results with fewer than 8 threads were affected, and differences are negligible for higher thread counts.